estk/log4rs/README.md

 ## Rust Version Requirements

-Since version `0.10.0` the minimum version for rust is 1.34.0 and is verified via CI.
+Since version `0.10.0` the minimum version for rust is 1.38.0 and is verified via CI.
+1.38.0 is required for windows due to the [backtrace](https://github.com/rust-lang/backtrace-rs/issues/276) crate.
+1.34.0 may work for unix environments although it is not officially supported.

 ## Building for Dev